dxw/whippet/readme.md

 ## Much later

 - Should we manage mu-plugins too?
 Perhaps with a flag in Plugins?
-- Manage a system-wide shared directory of plugins and wordpresses that gets used by all my many projects, so I don' have lots of identical copies of things in application directories.
+- Manage a system-wide shared directory of plugins and wordpresses that gets used by all my many projects, so I don't have lots of identical copies of things in application directories.

 # Application structure